 Lexis Rex – Free with paid subscription options

 Lexis Rex has a number of free online foreign language games, and the website feels a little old, but the crosswords are fun.
+Some of the games may start from British English clues instead of American English, and a few of the words for the German crossword at least are not in common usage in Germany today.

 Lexis Rex offers an $8 per year ad-free option, and supposedly other options but I’m not even able to get that to work.

-Your Library – Free
+Your Public Library – Free

-This it entirely dependent on what your local community has.
 Some libraries have free books in your target language and other free resources or online options.
 Through Libby I can borrow books in my target language and even comics.
 Highly recommended.
 Support your library by using their services.
 WorldCat.org can help you find your local library.

 Libraries are typically funded by taxes.
 Tax the rich.